 Which boils down to where the money is and why.
 Because, we exchange it for our time and energy, which becomes what we do for money and where we spend it.

 It is not our lowest common denominator, but our highest.
 Money is food, water, life.
-If one is disposed towards spiritual or religious thinking, consider that the transfer of money is the sacred transfer of life-force.

 We need to change laws and practices; set aside our other political differences or reasons for believing in them, just for now.
 We can certainly come up with a few very simple demands that are common to us all.
 Even nontraditional options out there: social enterprise, cooperatives and fair trade; are first-world alternatives that will never be enough.
 We have one option.
 Wield the power of so many people that it can’t be matched; to make sure the ultra-wealthy play by the same rules.
 We can’t do that if we’re busy debating other issues.
 A family might fight over politics or social issues, or exile a black sheep.
 Still, a family works together to make sure there’s a house to fight in and get kicked out of.
 (Not that mortgage practices or banks make it any easier…)